 Turkey's top procurement panel, the Defense Industry Executive Committee, chaired by Prime Minister Ahmet Davutoglu, decided Jan.
 7 to go ahead with the TF-X program after reviewing its feasibility.

-At the meeting, the committee decided to move beyond the pre-concept design stage.
+At the meeting, the Ccommittee decided to move on from beyond the pre-concept design stage.
 It said that a twin-engine model would be pursued in the national fighter aircraft program.